roNn23/maintainablecss.com/_chapters/06-modules.md

 ---
 layout: chapter
-title: Modules
+title: Module
-section: Core
+section: Kern
-permalink: /chapters/modules/
+permalink: /kapitel/module/
 description: Learn the differences between modules and components and how to identify them within a design.
 We'll also code up some example modules together.
 ---